Septimis/game-of-life/README.md

 ## Other
 Be sure to make the board large enough so that whatever patterns appear may have room to expand!

+Built by Connor Meads as a fun personal project.